Microsoft Ventures backs Illusive Networks, a cybersecurity firm that protects with deception

 Illusive does not specify who its customers are but Israeli describes them as large enterprises, of 1,000 or more employees, who are “some of the largest in the world, household names in different verticals.”
 They include large banks (recall Citi is an investor), tech companies, law firms and more.

-It’s not clear yet how Microsoft will work with Illusive, but the idea is to tap strategics to build products to fit their own and also to sell to their customers as well.
+It’s not clear yet how Microsoft will work with Illusive, but the idea is to tap strategics to build solutions for their products, and also to sell to their customers as well.
 This would make sense for companies like Microsoft and Cisco, who may already have security offerings but are working with customers who need extra levels of protection beyond what is already available.

 Illusive is not disclosing its valuation in this round.